 Available en Español

-When someone has PTSD, symptoms may affect family and friends.
-PTSD makes it hard to do everyday things and this may lead to unmet family needs.
-Partners and children may feel more stress and talking to one another may be tough.
-This section includes information about the effects of PTSD on families, children and relationships.
+PTSD symptoms may affect relationships.
+Partners and children may feel more stress and talking to one another may be hard.
+This section includes information about the effects of PTSD on families, including children.
 There are also tips to help cope with challenges.

 Military Families